tanishqJain16/rentify-frontend/README.md

 ## Contributing

-If you would like to contribute to this project, please fork the repository and create a pull request with your changes.
+If you would like to contribute to Rentify, please fork the repository and create a pull request with your changes.
 Ensure your code follows the project's style guidelines and includes relevant tests.

 ## License

-This project is licensed under the MIT License.
+Rentify is licensed under the MIT License.
 See the LICENSE file for more information.